Find scholarships to pay for college expenses!

 College Scholarships from Organizations

-- The Elks National Foundation will award 500 four-year scholarships to the highest-rated applicants. the 2012 application deadline has passed.
+- The Elks National Foundation will award 500 four-year scholarships to the highest-rated applicants.
+The 2014 application deadline has passed.
+The deadline is usually December of the previous year.

 - Scholarships for Military Children